 What is Seed Stratification?

-In terms of seed starting it is a process of simulating a natural condition to allow the seeds to germinate.
+Seed stratification is a process of simulating natural conditions to let the seeds germinate as part of the seed starting process.
 Many seeds have an embryonic phase that must be started for them to germinate.

 Seed embryos will develop after the seed goes dormant.
 The cold temperatures trigger dormancy in seeds.
 Without triggering dormancy, the seeds are unlikely to sprout.